On Second Thought

 Not with dramatic misconduct.
 Not with obvious corruption.
 Not with a conscious decision to compromise integrity.

-And slowly, leaders begin operating according to the logic of the system around them rather than the values they intended to uphold.
+And gradually, leaders begin operating according to the logic of the system around them rather than the values they intended to uphold.

-This is why many leadership failures are misunderstood.
-Leaders often assume the problem is individual weakness: insufficient courage, discipline, clarity, or conviction.
-But many failures persist even among intelligent, well-intentioned people because the surrounding environment was designed to reward different behaviors entirely.
+This is why the drift is so often misunderstood.
+Leaders assume the problem is personal: insufficient courage, discipline, clarity, or conviction.
+But it persists even among intelligent, well-intentioned people — because the surrounding environment was designed to reward different behaviors.

-A leader who values thoughtful decision-making may still become reactive inside a system that rewards speed above all else.
-A team that believes in sustainable performance may still normalize exhaustion when responsiveness becomes the primary signal of commitment.
-An organization that publicly values integrity may still reward outcomes in ways that quietly incentivize avoidance, silence, or short-term thinking.
+A leader who values thoughtful decision-making can still become reactive inside a system that rewards speed above all else.
+A team that believes in sustainable performance can still normalize exhaustion when responsiveness becomes the primary signal of commitment.
+An organization that publicly values integrity can still reward outcomes in ways that quietly incentivize avoidance, silence, or short-term thinking.

-Most leadership failures are not failures of values.
+Most of the ways leaders drift from their values are not failures of intent.
 They are failures of design.

 Pressure does not create behavior.
 It reveals the system that was already in place.